lara-weddige/Instacart-Basket-Analysis/README.md

 3. customers
 4. departments

-Note: Publically available data from Instacart was used where possible, though customer and price datasets were supplemented by CareerFoundry for purposes of this analysis.
+Note: Publically available data from Instacart was used where possible, though customer and price datasets were supplemented by CareerFoundry for the purposes of this analysis.

 # Tools used